reald/nc220/README.md

 # Firmware
 The camera itself runs under linux.
 Some GPL files can be downloaded at tplink http://www.tp-link.com/en/gpl-code.html?model=NC220 .

-An (incomplete) analysis of the firmware image will be released here soon.
+An analysis of the firmware image layout can be found in the firmware folder.

 # Contribute
 Please report your investigation results of this device!